jorop/landscaping-docs/docs/max-landscape-size.md

 Please refer to [System Requirements](https://docs.unrealengine.com/5.0/en-US/hardware-and-software-specifications-for-unreal-engine/) for Unreal Engine requirements.

+## General

+The import process is what needs the RAM, for editing and at runtime, only a fraction of the RAM is needed.
+Since Landscaping plugin creates UE native Landscapes, this is an underlying requirement from Unreal Engine itself.
+The memory requirement depends on the resolution of the heightdata to be imported.
+The lower the resolution, the less memory is required.
+E.g. with a resolution of 5 meter/pixel a landscape 5² (=25) times bigger can be imported than with a resolution of 1 meter/pixel with the same amount of RAM.

 ## Bare Landscape Memory Requirements

 Possibilities and limits when importing landscapes in Unreal Engine 5.0